-- Forty percent of women have dense breast tissue. - Breast density predicts the accuracy of a mammogram at any age.
-Mammography misses every other cancer in dense breasts. - Breast density is a well-established predictor of breast cancer risk.
+- Forty percent of women have dense breast tissue. - Breast density predicts the accuracy of a mammogram at any age. - Mammography misses every other cancer in dense breasts. - Breast density is a well-established predictor of breast cancer risk, exceeding family history.